martinber/noaa-apt/docs/development.md

     - Give focus to the "Decode" or "Resample" button so they are activated by the Enter key.

-    - Show a message on the GUI when a timestamp is set.

     - Use new Rust `async` syntax.

     - Show telemetry bands on GUI.